AerialScreensaver/Aerial/README.md

 The Apple TV screensaver for your mac, now with optional wallpaper continuity.
 With optional overlays, time-of-day adaptation, and live camera feeds support.
 Now distributed as an App + App Extension.

-Version 4.1 is currently available in beta with a native wallpaper extension, replacing continuity and fixing the last remaining issues.
+Version 4.1 is currently available in beta with a native wallpaper extension, replacing continuity and fixing the last remaining issues!

 For more details, check the website: [aerialscreensaver.github.io](https://aerialscreensaver.github.io)